nstamatelopoulos/OCP-disconnected-wrapper/README.md

 Required flags for launching an installation of the Mirror-Registry AND a fully disconnected OCP cluster.
 - **--install** # Instructs the tool that we are launching an installation.
 - **--region** # Here we set the region we like to install the Mirror-Registry.
 All regions available in the AWS shared account are supported. (examples: eu-west-1,
-- **--cluster** # With this flag we instruct the program that we will need to install both the registry and a disconnected OCP cluster.
+- **--cluster-version** # With this flag we tell the program that we need a cluster and the exact version of the cluster (examples: 4.12.13, 4.13.11 etc..)
-This flag is required to be provided with the below flag **--cluster-version**.
-Wont work without.

 A flag policy is also added so if you did something wrong you will get a relevant message that indicate the problem.
 If you find any scenario that i missed to cover please inform me to fix it.
-- **--cluster-version** # With this flag we specify the exact version of the cluster we like to install (examples: 4.12.13, 4.13.11 etc..)

 Credentials Initialization flag:
 - **--init** # This flag i used to overwrite any credentials in case the pull-secret or the key-pair are lost or need to be changed.